Staff

 Kevin McKeown - Head Coach

-His 2017 squad set a new program record for wins in a season (11) and advanced to the America East championship game for just the second time in Binghamton lacrosse history.
+McKeown's 2017 squad set a program record for wins in a season (11) and advanced to the America East championship game for just the second time in Binghamton lacrosse history.
 The Bearcats finished the season ranked eighth in the country in scoring defense (8.19 GAA) and fourth in man down defense (.789).
-In addition, Coach McKeown was named America East Coach of the Year while two members of the 2017 team were named USILA Honorable Mention All-Americans and three were named to the America East First-Team.
+In addition, McKeown was named America East Coach of the Year while two members of the 2017 team were named USILA Honorable Mention All-Americans and three were named to the America East First-Team.

 Prior to his arrival at Binghamton, McKeown was the defensive coordinator at Bellarmine University for two seasons.
 At Bellarmine, he helped the Knights secure their first-ever postseason berth in his final season.
 Previously, he served as an interim head coach at Binghamton for the 2011 season, leading the Bearcats to the America East tournament.
 McKeown worked as the defensive coordinator and goalie coach at BU from 2008-2011.
 In 2013, he was the defensive coordinator at Siena and coached an All-MAC defensemen and tutored a goalkeeper who played in the 2013 USILA North-South game.

 After getting a masters degree at Elmira College in 2008, McKeown returned to his alma mater to serve as an assistant coach.
-He eventually took over the program for the 2011 campaign, and guided a team picked to finish last in the preseason poll to a second-pace finish in the regular season.
+He eventually took over the program during the 2011 campaign, and guided a team picked to finish last in the preseason poll to a second-pace finish in the regular season.

 CLICK HERE TO READ MORE

-Tyler Perrelle - Assistant Coach
+Tyler Shoults - Assistant Coach

 CLICK HERE TO READ MORE

-Nick Grill - Assistant Coach
+Brandon Myron - Assistant Coach

 CLICK HERE TO READ MORE